Last Updated on May 22, 2022

 Corns And Calluses

 Shoes that are too tight might increase the development of corns and calluses.
 The soles of the feet are the most common site for calluses and corns, although they may appear elsewhere on the body.
-Corns and calluses, which are common in the elderly, make walking difficult.
-It is possible that bathing your feet and exfoliating any dry skin may alleviate your discomfort.
+Corns and calluses, common in the elderly, make walking difficult.
+It is possible that bathing your feet an exfoliating any dry skin may alleviate your discomfort.

 Skin That Is Itchy, Flaky, Or Cracked

 Dryness of the feet is a typical issue.
 Use a moisturising lotion every day to avoid this.
 The elderly, on the other hand, have a more difficult time regaining their balance.
-Alzheimer’s patients who are cared for by family members or friends have a better chance of surviving.
+Alzheimer’s patients cared for by family members, or friends have a better chance of surviving.